jamesbraza/cs231n-3d-segmentation/README.md

 This slicing detail effectively turns a batch of MRI volumes into a batch of slices from MRI volumes.
-This means a 2-D U-Net doesn't learn upon data with 3-D spatial information.
+This means a 2-D U-Net doesn't learn upon data containing 3-D spatial information.
 The 2-D U-Net model was trained using the slices dataset found in [data/loaders.py](data/loaders.py).

-The 2-D U-Net uses 2-D convolution and max pooling layers, so it has 1/3rd the weights of a 3-D U-Net.
+The 2-D U-Net uses 2-D convolution and max pooling layers (as opposed to 3-D ones), so it has 1/3rd the weights of a 3-D U-Net.
-This lightweight model runs substantially faster, but generally under-performs a 3-D U-Net given the same training data.
+This lightweight model runs substantially faster, but, given the same training data, generally under-performs a 3-D U-Net when looking at IoU with labels.

 Trained weights are available in
 [unet_zoo/checkpoints on the experiment/unet2d branch][7].